 The interior of the Kapolei location is very pleasant.
-Since the pandemic was still ongoing, local restaurants were only allowed to be at half capacity, which meant there was plenty of space between tables indoors.
-Most people ended up sitting outdoors though like us.
-The weather was nice and warm and it the trade winds were predicted to blow throughout the weekend.
+Since the pandemic is still ongoing, local restaurants are only allowed to be at half capacity, which means there is plenty of space between tables indoors.
+Most people ended up sitting outdoors like us.
+The weather was nice and warm and the trade winds were predicted to blow throughout the entire weekend.

-The bar was interesting as it was half in and half out out of the building.
-There was both indoor and outdoor seating, so you can choose your atmosphere.
+The bar was interesting as it was half-in and half-out of the building.
+There was both indoor and outdoor seating, so you could choose your atmosphere.
 Even the patrons sitting inside had a nice view across the bar outside.

 Two of my friends went for some alcohol – one a beer and the other a bloody mary.
-The drinks went down easy and were served relatively fast.
+The drinks went down easy (they ordered more than once!) and they were served relatively fast.

 Lunch & Dinner

 While I can’t vouch for Kalapawai Cafe & Deli during lunch and dinner, from what I ate, saw, and experienced, I feel like this spot is one of those neighborhood casual spots to dine and enjoy your time with some close friends.
-While there is a bar here, I get the feeling that nothing too crazy is going to happen here.
-Patrons come here for a simple outing with friends where they don’t have to worry about anything too crazy happening.
+While there is a bar here, I get the feeling that nothing too crazy is going to happen.
+Patrons come here for a simple outing with friends where they don’t have to worry about anyone going overboard.

-It’s a place where a friend who lives in the same town as you will instantly recognize and readily agree to meet you there for a couple of hours.
-With options for all dietary needs, it’s an easy and good choice when meeting up with your friends.
+It’s a place where people will instantly recognize and readily agree to meet you there for a couple of hours.
+With options for all dietary needs, it’s an excellent choice to meet up with your friends.

 I really enjoyed my time at Kalapawai Cafe & Deli in Kapolei.
 It was easy to sit back and relax with tasty food and reliable service.
 The vibe was friendly and it’s someplace I can see myself suggesting to my friends if I happen to be in Kapolei (or near their other locations).